closeencoders/arcstatic/README.md

-# staticarc
+# arcstatic
-StaticArc is a simple static site generator practice/learning project.
+Arcstatic is a simple static site generator practice/learning project.
 While not intended for a production environement, I do personally use it for my own projects.